 10.5 Mandatory information in AS-Config

-The AS-Config transferred between source eNB and target-eNB shall include all IEs necessary to describe the AS context.
-The conditional presence in section 6 is only applicable for eNB to UE communication.
+The AS-Config transferred between source RAN and target-NG-RAN node shall include all IEs necessary to describe the AS context.
+The conditional presence in section 6 is only applicable for RAN to UE communication.

-The "need" or "cond" statements are not applied in case of sending the IEs from source eNB to target eNB.
+The "need" or "cond" statements are not applied in case of sending the IEs from source RAN to target NG-RAN node.
 Some fields shall be included regardless of the "need" or "cond" e.g. discardTimer.
 The AS-Config re-uses information elements primarily created to cover the radio interface signalling requirements.
-The information elements may include some parameters that are not relevant for the target eNB e.g. the SFN as included in the MasterInformationBlock.
+The information elements may include some parameters that are not relevant for the target NG-RAN node e.g. the SFN as included in the MasterInformationBlock.

-All the fields in the AS-Config as defined in 10.3 that are introduced after v9.2.0 and that are optional for eNB to UE communication shall be included, if the functionality is configured.
-The fields in the AS-Config that are defined before and including v9.2.0 shall be included as specified in the following.

-Within the sourceRadioResourceConfig, sourceMeasConfig and sourceOtherConfig, the source eNB shall include fields that are optional for eNB to UE communication, if the functionality is configured unless explicitly specified otherwise in the following:
+Within the sourceRadioResourceConfig, sourceMeasConfig and sourceOtherConfig, the source RAN shall include fields that are optional for RAN to UE communication, if the functionality is configured unless explicitly specified otherwise in the following:

 - in accordance with a condition that is explicitly stated to be applicable; or